ArkThis/AHA_ObjectWorld/AHA-Features.md

 ## May replace media container formats.

 As already described for audio:
-The AHA world may depict the information provided by current media file formats like Matroska (mkv), AVI, MOV, MXF, etc) - in a MoDO object graph.
+The AHA world may depict the information provided by current media file formats like Matroska (mkv), AVI, MOV, MXF, etc) - in a Object object graph.

 Basic example: